 February 18th, 2010 | Tags: , ,

-In this article I will do a walkthrough on installing FastCGI and PHP.
-This walkthrough assumes you know how to set up a basic website that functions publically on IIS already.
-For those who are a bit new to PHP on IIS, here’s a general view of what happens on a PHP page call:
+In this tutorial I will be doing a walkthrough on installing FastCGI and PHP.
+For those who are a bit new to PHP on IIS, here’s a general view of what happens when a PHP page is call through the client’s web browser:

 Installing FastCGI